jaywalker76/public/Now.md

-# What Buster is doing now
+# What Julio is doing now

-_Last updated: May 14th, 2017._
+_Last updated: Jan 8th 2021._

-This page is accessible from [busterbenson.com/now](http://busterbenson.com/now), and was inspired by [this post by Derek Sivers](https://sivers.org/nowff).

 Here's what I'm doing now:

-* Living in Berkeley, CA, with Kellianne, Niko, and Louie.
+- Living in Mafra, Portugal, with Cristina, Joana, Rita and Luna.
-* Working at [Slack](http://slack.com) as a product lead for the platform team.
+- Working at [Hitachi Vantara](https://www.hitachivantara.com/en-us/company.html) as a Software Developer in the UIKit Development Team.
-* On the board of directors at [NaNoWriMo](http://nanowrimo.org).
-* An advisor to [Coach.me](http://coach.me), a platform for self-improvement.
-* Helping Kellianne keep [750 Words](http://750words.com) alive.